UNI Community Music School Teachers and Staff

 Madison Mohr is an instrumental music education major.
 During her time at UNI, she has performed with the Wind Ensemble, Northern Iowa Symphony Orchestra, Panther Marching Band, UNI Horn Choir, and Tetracor Horn Quartet.
-Madison also teaches a small studio of horn players.
 When not in classes or rehearsals, she enjoys spending time with friends and family, watching movies, painting, and baking.

 Kayla Nissen is a sophomore instrumental music education major from Dike, IA.
 At UNI, Kayla has been involved in pep band, panther marching band, women's chorus, and summer orientation staff.

 In her free time, Kayla likes to spend time with her family and friends, go on road trips, and watch musicals.